How Hyper-Personalization is transforming customer experience and business outcomes

 Marketing is an ever-evolving field, and one of the most critical trends demanding special attention today is hyper-personalization.
-This advanced marketing method not only enables businesses to better understand their customers but also to deliver highly tailored content.
-While personalization has long been an essential element of marketing, hyper-personalization takes it a step further—toward an even more individualized customer experience.
+It is an advanced marketing method that enables businesses not only to better understand their customers but also to deliver highly tailored content to them.
+While personalization has long been an important element of marketing, hyper-personalization goes a step further, toward an even more individualized customer experience.

 How does Hyper-Personalization differ from Personalization, and why is it so important?